 It is also very easy to use trim marks, registration marks and sheet descriptions!

 Further options and adjustments can be enabled by turning Auto mode off using the "A" button on the Main toolbar.
 Options which were hidden and calculated automatically will be displayed.
 Imposition margin (the area for bleed and trim marks), position size, bleed size etc. can then be changed on the Info palette.
 Many more options will also be enabled – for example automatic sheet filling properties.
-You can then decide in which order (e.g. left-to-right / top-down) positions are filled or assign specific pages to specific positions.
+You can then assign specific pages to specific positions and many others.